 The Great Ormond Street Hospital in London, England has teamed up with pharmaceutical giant, Biogen, to offer infants with spinal muscular atrophy (SMA) type 1 treatment using the drug Nusinersen (Spinraza) under their Expanded Access Program until the drug becomes licensed in the U.K.

 One of the lucky recipients of the new wonder drug is 1-year-old Sophia Hart from Essex, England.
-The youngster was diagnosed with SMA type 1 just before her first birthday and her parents feared the worst for their little girl.
+Hart was diagnosed with SMA type 1 just before her first birthday and her parents feared the worst for their little girl.

-Nusinersen is not yet available on the National Health Service in the U.K. until the National Institute for Health and Clinical Excellence (NICE) produces a report on the effectiveness of the product.
+Nusinersen is not yet available via the National Health Service in the U.K., and won’t be until the National Institute for Health and Clinical Excellence (NICE) produces a report on the effectiveness of the product.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.